realworldocaml/book/en/08-imperative-programming.md

 As you can see, the polymorphic type of `identity` lets it operate on types of different values.

-This is not what happens with `remember`, though, for which the following type is inferred.
+This is not what happens with `remember`, though.
+Here's the type that OCaml infers for remember, which looks almost, but not quite, like the type of the identity function.

 ```ocaml
 val remember : '_a -> '_a = <fun>
 ```

-The type variable `'_a` is _weakly polymorphic_, which is to say that it can be used with any one type, unlike a regular polymorphic type variable can be used with multiple different types.
-That's because, unlike `identity`, `remember` always returns the value it was passed on its first invocation, which means it always returns a value of the same type.
+The underscore in the type variable `'_a` tells us that the variable is only _weakly polymorphic_, which is to say that it can be used with any _single_ type.
+That makes sense, because, unlike `identity`, `remember` always returns the value it was passed on its first invocation, which means it can only be used with one type.

 OCaml will convert a weakly polymorphic variable to a concrete type as soon as it gets a clue as to what concrete type it is to be used as,